-In addition to the General Entrance Requirements, prior to admission to study in the Faculty, a student must have gained SQA Standard Grade (1 or 2), or GCSE (A or B) or equivalent in English and Mathematics along with at least two Highers (H) OR at least one GCE A level, or equivalent in the following subjects: Biology, Chemistry, Computing Science, Geography (or Geology), Mathematics, Physics, Psychology.
+In addition to the General Entrance Requirements, prior to admission to study in the Faculty, a candidate must have gained SQA Standard Grade (1 or 2), or GCSE (A or B) or equivalent in English and Mathematics along with at least two Highers (H) OR at least one GCE A level, or equivalent in the following subjects: Biology, Chemistry, Computing Science, Geography (or Geology), Mathematics, Physics, Psychology.

-International Baccalaureate: At least Standard 1B Level in: Mathematics and English.
-A Higher IB Level pass is required in at least two of the following subjects: Biology, Chemistry, Computer Science, Geography (or Geology), Mathematics, Physics, Psychology.
+International Baccalaureate: At least Standard B Level in: Mathematics and English.
+A Higher IB Level pass is also required in one of the following subjects: Biology, Chemistry, Computer Science, Geography, Geology, Mathematics, Physics, Psychology.